Keith-Dao/Athena-AI-ML-Exam/README.md

 `python test.py <path> --model <model>`
 replacing `<path>` with the path to the dataset and `<model>` with the model size (tiny, small, base, large).
 The model sizes can viewed [here](https://pytorch.org/vision/main/models/convnext.html).

+## Limitations

+### 1. Lack of paralleled operations

+This is evident during inferencing as images are not batched before inferencing.
+This could be improved by using the `DataLoader` class as part of `torch.utils`.
+Although there may be other aspects of the tool that could be optimised further, it is most notable during inferencing.

+### 2. Poor demonstration due to the use of an untrained model

+Since weights are not provided to the model, the model is essentially guessing during inferencing.
+This results in the confusion matrix having a majority of the predictions be the same and the calibration graph only having data for low confidence predictions.
+Given the context surrounding the purpose of this tool, it would be beneficial to provide the ability to import weights and/or models to allow for more accurate classifications and greater variance of data for the tool to display.